HR / Labor Relations

 Adherence to these guidelines is a requirement of maintaining status as an Authorized Representative or Vendor and access to SUNY employees and facilities.
 Vendors are expected to deliver service to SUNY in a professional and ethical manner, at the highest possible standard at all times.

-for all SUNY-related business.
-Additional representatives may be assigned as
+all SUNY-related business.
+Additional representatives may be assigned as campus/agency

-campus/agency liaisons, for employee servicing, and for any identified administrative
+liaisons, for employee servicing, and for any identified administrative or operational

-or operational needs related to SUNY accounts with the advance approval of the SUNY
+needs related to SUNY accounts with the advance approval of the SUNY Office of University

 All vendors must coordinate periodic meetings between the SUNY Office of University